This site is a work in progress. Please take a look around and let us know what you think!

 1715 Main St E, Hamilton, ON L8H 1E3, Canada

-Students work with a Secondary School teacher to earn credits and receive hands on parenting support from an Early Childhood Educator.
+Students bring their infant to the classroom with them, where they work with a Secondary School teacher to earn credits and receive hands-on parenting support from an Early Childhood Educator.
 Students have the opportunity to learn alongside other young parents and connect with a variety of community resources such as the Ontario Early Years Centres.

 YWCA Hamilton Good Beginnings